A way to evaluate side gigs without lying to yourself

 - Cherry-picked numbers

-- “If you just grind harder” advice
+- “Just grind harder” advice

-Where You’ll See the ABC Method Used
+Where You’ll See the Method Used

-The ABC Method shows up across the site:
+The ABC-eFlow Method appears throughout the site:

 - Side Gigs

-Used to decide whether a tool earns its place. - Reviews
+Used to decide whether a tool earns its place - Reviews

 Why This Method Exists